Download the Code of Federal Regulations in XML.

 Director.
 The Director, Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Department of Justice, Washington, DC.

 Director of Industry Operations.
 The principal ATF official in a Field Operations division responsible for administering regulations in this part.

 Discharged under dishonorable conditions.
 Separation from the U.S. Armed Forces resulting from a dishonorable discharge or dismissal adjudged by a general court-martial.
 The term does not include any separation from the Armed Forces resulting from any other discharge, e.g., a bad conduct discharge.

 Division.
-A Bureau of Alcohol, Tobacco and Firearms Division.
+A Bureau of Alcohol, Tobacco, Firearms, and Explosives Division.

 Engaged in the business—(a) Manufacturer of firearms.
 A person who devotes time, attention, and labor to manufacturing firearms as a regular course of trade or business with the principal objective of livelihood and profit through the sale or distribution of the firearms manufactured;

 (b) Manufacturer of ammunition.
 A person who devotes time, attention, and labor to manufacturing ammunition as a regular course of trade or business with the principal objective of livelihood and profit through the sale or distribution of the ammunition manufactured;